 The way it works is simple.

-The sharpener has two surfaces that you use, both impregnated with diamond particles, one course surface and one fine surface.
+This particular sharpener has two surfaces, both impregnated with diamond particles.
+One course surface and one fine surface.

-You simply look at the knife blade and pay particular attention to the angle at the edge of the blade where it suddenly steepens to a sharp pointed edge.
-That angle is usually about 20 degrees, depending, but don’t worry about the number.
+Simply look at the knife blade edge and pay particular attention to the angle of the blade where it steepens to a sharp pointed edge.

-More expensive systems have methods to physically hold the blade at a fixed angle or adjustable angle.
-However, the basic method of “eyeballing” it will work quite surprisingly well and get you very good results without becoming overly elaborate about the process.
+More expensive sharpening systems have methods to physically hold the blade and/or sharpener at a fixed angle or adjustable angle.
+However, the basic method of “eyeballing” it will work quite surprisingly well and get you very good results without becoming overly elaborate with the process.

-Always slide the blade across the sharpening surface in the direction that you would be cutting something.
-In other words, you do not pull the blade across the surface, you push it across so the front edge of the blade is sliding into and against the sharpener surface.
+Always slide /push the blade across the sharpening surface in the direction that you would be cutting something.
+In other words, do not pull the blade across the surface, but instead push it forward across the sharpener surface.

 There is no need to apply much pressure.
 Just lightly push /sweep the kitchen knife across the surface while maintaining the proper angle as best you can.

-Then flip the knife over and do the other side the same way.
-Repeat the process a few times.
+Then flip the knife over and sharpen the other side the same way.

-Like I said, there are lots of good knife sharpeners out there, but give this one a look and consider getting one for yourself.
+Like I said, there are lots of good knife sharpeners out there!
+But you might give this one a look for yourself.
 You will be slicing through your kitchen foods with ease!
 I now have several of these (as well as other types of knife sharpeners /stones)